 By Simha Rosenberg

-The previous post in this series dealt with false facts and provided suggestions about how to deal with each form of distortion.
-This post focuses on the harm that can arise when fake facts are turned into really fake news or false narratives.
+The previous post in this series dealt with false facts and provided suggestions about coping with these distortions.
+This post focuses on the harm that arises when false facts become false narratives.

-Unless you’ve been completely unplugged for the past year, you’re probably already aware of these problems.
+Unless you’ve been completely unplugged for the past few years, you’re probably already aware of these problems.
 Nevertheless, a little background will help frame how these challenges affect perceptions.

-The number of daily print newspapers has been declining steadily, and fell sharply again in 2015, especially in smaller towns and in the middle of the country.
+The number of accredited newspapers has been declining steadily, especially in smaller towns and in the middle of the country.
 At the same time, people are getting more of their news from less accredited sources.
-In addition, people are reading full articles less, and instead are reacting to – and sharing – headlines or tweets – which are meant to grab attention more than to educate.
+Additionally, people are reading full articles less.
+Instead, they’re reacting to – and sharing – headlines or tweets – whose purpose is to grab attention more than to educate.

-The challenge for nonprofits to be heard – and trusted – isn’t getting easier.
+The challenge for nonprofits to get their publics to hear – and trust – them isn’t getting simpler.
 It helps to know more about the specific kind of narrative you need counteract.

-The Problem: Fake news often reports an event that never happened, for example the “story” that millions of illegal aliens voted in the last election.
+The Problem: False news often reports an event that never happened.
+An example is the “story” that millions of illegal aliens voted in the last election.

-Solutions: One of the best ways to address fake news like this is to regularly publish and promote your own content.
-The more people who see / read your updates, stories, photos, infographics, newsletters, videos, and position papers, the more credible your perspective is likely to be.
-In addition, if fabricated news stories about your cause start to circulate, there will be more people who can speak up on behalf of your NPO and the work that it does.
+Solutions: One of the best ways to address false news like this is to publish and promote your nonprofit’s content regularly.
+Seeing your updates, stories, photos, infographics, newsletters, videos, and position papers more often will reinforce your perspective.
+Moreover, if fabricated news stories about your cause start to circulate, there will be more people who can speak up on behalf of your NPO and the work it does.
 Plus, you’ll have a bank of content that is ready to re-post, quote, and redistribute at the push of a few keys.

 When false narratives frame public debate, they arouse such intense feelings that common ground, possible solutions, and even the facts get ignored.

 A false narrative is a subtler and more dangerous form of misinformation.
-To continue the example of immigrants, a number of fake news stories share the underlying narrative that thousands of criminals and terrorists are supposedly pouring across our borders.
+The example of immigrants also illustrates this problem.
+Several fake news stories share the underlying narrative that thousands of criminals and terrorists are supposedly pouring across our borders.
 Here are two ways these distorted narratives can affect public perceptions of your clients / issues.

 Mocking the Messenger

-Some dishonest narrative lines are calculated to cast doubt on someone’s intelligence or motives for taking a particular position.
-An example would be denigrating a reporter.
+Some dishonest narrative lines deliberately cast doubt on someone’s motives for taking a particular position.
+An example would be denigrating a reporter or maligning an immigrant aid organization.
 This tactic doesn’t so much shoot the messengers of unwelcome truths as assassinate their characters.
-The goal is to so completely discredit them that nothing they say is believed.
+The goal is to discredit them so entirely that no one believes anything they say.

 Tribalizing the Hero and the Villain